What New England State Would Win in Netflix’s Squid Game: The Challenge

 Straight from the Netflix release: "With both the largest cast and lump sum cash prize in reality TV history, 456 real players will enter the game in pursuit of a life-changing reward of $4.56 million."

-More importantly, I begun thinking of the kind of person who would win this game.
+Naturally, I want to audition, and you can too here: SquidGameCasting.com.
+More importantly, I began thinking of the kind of person who would win this game.

-The winner will likely be extremely well rounded.
-The games are a combination of brains, strength, creativity, athleticism, patience, kindness, communication, and the ability make friends.
+The winner will likely be extremely well-rounded.
+The games are a combination of brains, strength, creativity, athleticism, patience, kindness, communication, and the ability to make friends.

-To be fair, in the show there are many strategies; however, we see that there are a variety of games that being well rounded would help you the most.
+To be fair, there are many strategies in the show.
+However, we see that there are a variety of games that being well-rounded would help you out the most.

 So what would the winner look like?
 Where would they be from?